jcolag/silver-bat-01-seeking-refuge/text/17-party.md

 In retrospect, rehab might not have been the best excuse for withdrawing from my peers.
 If I had picked literally anything else, I could fake getting blackout drunk and wander off.
 Instead...

 "Yea, verily, I return to walk among you all, my life improved by leaps and bounds."
 Woof, *verily*?
-That sounded better in my head, though admittedly not a whole lot.
+That sounded better in my head, though admittedly not a lot.
 I imagined it as goofy, rather than just pathetic.

 I try to get into the spirit, singing and dancing with former friends and relying on the noise and festivities to keep any conversation from getting too far in depth, keep anybody from asking how a left-leaning revolutionary who defined himself by his hatred for his family's business comes out of rehab to captain that same business or how I was able to conceal a substance abuse problem---a problem allegedly dangerous enough for in-patient treatment---from literally everybody in my life.
 I start to think that maybe, possibly, I can get through this as long as I can limit my interactions like this the entire time.